ardalis/new-software-project-checklist/README.md

 When starting a new software project, there are many decisions that need to be made.
 Every decision can be phrased as a question.
 The following checklist outlines the questions that should be asked, and answered, as early in the life of a new software project as possible.

+## Give a Star! :star:

+If you like this list or found it helpful, please give it a star.
+Thanks!

+And now, the list!

 ## Who

 - Who is on the team (and what are their roles)?